 We spend a lot of time each year repeating beloved holiday traditions.
-How we decorate, what we eat, even where we go for the holidays are all built on tradition.
-But what happens when the tradition fails or isn’t helping you to appreciate the holiday anymore.
-Maybe changes in your family or where you live makes the old traditions obsolete or difficult to fulfill.
-And now you need to know how to create new holiday traditions
+How we decorate, what we eat, and even where we go for the holidays are all built on tradition.
+But what happens when the tradition fails or isn’t helping you to appreciate the holiday anymore?
+Maybe changes in your family, who you are, or where you live make the old traditions obsolete or difficult to fulfill.
+And now you need to know how to create new holiday traditions.

 Below are some new things that I’ve done in the past for the holidays.